-Character color applies to the System 840 unit only.
+Character color applies to System 840 and 840E units only.

 CHAR COLOR does not change the color of already typed characters, it determines the color of the next character typed and all following characters until another change is specified.

 Character color can be changed as often as on a character by character basis.